Lep’er n. One suffering from leprosy; outcast. (Webster’s Dictionary)

 The reason for the Torah’s prohibition seems obvious: We all know that we are not truly free from sin ourselves.
 Better we “remove the beam from between our eyes before we point to the splinter in the teeth of others[vii].”
 Furthermore, we can never really know why someone is suffering[viii].
 It may be that the suffering individual is so great that G-d has punished him for the smallest infraction[ix].

 But more fundamentally, the Torah may be teaching us that while we are to hate sin, this hatred may not extend to the sinner[x].
 The Jewish people are known for being “compassionate, the children of [those who are] compassionate.[xi]” In this respect, we emulate G-d, whose mercy is on all His creations[xii].
-Let us always strive to display respect and compassion for one another and be worthy of this lofty attribute.
+Let us always strive to display respect and compassion for one another, flaws and all.
+Doing so earns us an additional benefit — we earn God’s mercy on us, flaws and all.

 [i] See Talmud Eruchin 16b, Rashi to Numbers 4:2.